Đorđe Nikolić: Basel

+Sivasspor

+On 26 January 2024, Nikolić signed a two-and-a-half-year contract with Sivasspor in Turkey.

 International career

 Nikolić has been called in national team selections since 2012.
 In November 2016, Nikolić started playing with Serbian under-20 level as a first choice goalkeeper, until March 2017.
 After Boris Radunović's injury, coach Nenad Lalatović invited him to the squad for the 2017 UEFA European Under-21 Championship.

 He made his debut for Serbia national football team on 7 June 2021 in a friendly against Jamaica.